Jordan–Hare Stadium: Expansion

 Shug Jordan became head coach of the Tigers in 1951.
 He was still coaching when his name was added to the stadium in 1973, making it the first stadium in the United States to be named for an active coach.
 The stadium's capacity more than tripled via three expansions during his 25 years at Auburn; it seated 61,261 when he retired in 1975.
 Under Jordan's watch, the stadium became a horseshoe in 1960, and a bowl in 1970.

 With the addition of the west upper deck in 1980 and the east upper deck in 1987, the stadium became the largest in the state of Alabama until the 2006 and 2010 expansion of Bryant–Denny Stadium (capacity 101,821) at Alabama.

-For much of its history, Auburn played home games against their traditional rivals at neutral sites rather than Jordan-Hare Stadium.
-This was partly due to the larger capacity and better amenities available at other stadiums, as well as relative difficulty in traveling to Auburn for most of the 20th century and the lack of accommodations in town.
+For much of its history, Auburn played home football games against their traditional rivals at neutral sites.
+This was partially due to the larger capacity and better amenities available at other stadiums but also due to the lack of accommodations and relative difficulty in traveling to Auburn before the city's explosive growth in the past few decades.
 For instance, at the time the stadium opened, there were only two gas stations in town with public restrooms.
-In its first decade after the stadium opened Auburn only played a total of 12 true home games.
-Until 1960, all games against Georgia continued to be played in Columbus.
-Until the 1970s, Auburn played all home games against Tennessee and Georgia Tech at Legion Field.
+In its first decade after the stadium opened, Auburn only played a total of 12 true home games.
+Until 1960, all games against Georgia continued to be played at Memorial Stadium in nearby Columbus.
+Until the 1970s, Auburn played all home games against Tennessee and Georgia Tech at Legion Field in Birmingham.
 Georgia Tech first came to the Plains in 1970, while Tennessee came to Auburn for the first time in 1974.

-Modern era
+The Iron Bowl Comes Home

-As Auburn became more accessible and the stadium expanded in capacity, more games were moved to Jordan–Hare Stadium.
-By the 1980s, Alabama was Auburn's last major rival to have yet to play a game at Jordan-Hare Stadium.
+As Auburn became more accessible and the stadium expanded in capacity, the Tigers gradually moved their more important games to Jordan–Hare.
+By the 1980s, Alabama was Auburn's last major rival to have never played a true road game in Auburn.
 The yearly Iron Bowl clash between Alabama and Auburn had been played at Legion Field since it was renewed on a permanent basis in 1948.
-Initially, it made sense to play the Iron Bowl at Legion Field, since neither what was then Auburn Stadium nor what was then Denny Stadium had nearly enough seats to accommodate the crowds attending the game.
+Initially, it made sense to play the Iron Bowl at Legion Field.
+Well into the 1970s, neither Jordan-Hare nor Alabama's Bryant-Denny Stadium had nearly enough seats to accommodate the crowds attending the game.
 At its height, Legion Field seated over 20,000 more people than Jordan-Hare.

 From the 1970s onward, however, Auburn fans increasingly felt chagrin at facing Alabama in Birmingham, particularly after the 1980s expansions allowed Jordan-Hare's capacity to eclipse that of Legion Field by over 2,000 seats.
-Legion Field had long been associated with Alabama football, even though Auburn played some home games there well into the 1970s.
+To many Auburn fans, Legion Field was not a true neutral site.
+It had long been associated with Alabama football, even though Auburn played some home games there well into the 1970s.
 Indeed, until the 1980s, most of Alabama's "home" football history took place in Birmingham, which was only 45 minutes east of Alabama's campus in Tuscaloosa.